lnrri3665421/notes/README.md

 Second, always plan your day or week ahead of time.
 Write down your goals for the day and break them down into smaller tasks.
 Then, allocate time for each task during your working hours.
 Planning ahead will prevent you from getting overwhelmed by tasks and help ensure you have enough time to complete everything.
  - 来自NLP

+# 2023-12-03
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger projects into smaller, manageable tasks.
+By doing this, you can better track your progress and make adjustments as needed.

+Remember to take breaks throughout the day to clear your mind and refocus.
+Avoid multitasking as much as possible, as it can be distracting and reduce your efficiency.
+Instead, focus solely on one task at a time to ensure the best possible outcome.
+Finally, use version control and documentation to keep your code organized and easy to maintain.
+With these tips, your coding skills will continue to grow and improve.